• Access

 5. Cut your stickers

-When you follow this order, you can concentrate and focus on one step at the time, and that, my friend is powerful!
+When you follow this order, you can concentrate and focus on one step at a time, and that, my friend, is powerful!

 Step 1 – Create a Sticker Sheet Layout